lukasbestle/knowledgebase/README.md

 ## Try it

-You can find a demo file in this repo called `test.php` with all stuff `KnowledgeBase.php` can do.
+You can find a demo file in this repo called `demo.php` with all stuff `KnowledgeBase.php` can do.

 Have fun!